Newfoundland Health Issues

 Newfoundlands are predisposed to several health conditions including hip dysplasia, heart disease, bloat.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 100-150 lbs and lifespan of 8-10 yrs, the Newfoundland requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 100-150 lbs and lifespan of 8-10 yrs, the Newfoundland benefits from care tailored to its physical and behavioral profile.
 Few breeds combine steady enthusiasm with the Newfoundland's distinctive character quite so effectively.

 Genetic Screening